Bike East Bay: Education

 Bike East Bay strives to inform both bicyclists and motorists with its Bicycle Safety Quiz, which it has made available online, and in Chinese and Spanish.
 The organization also supports traffic safety classes in the East Bay which endeavor to educate cyclists on how to drive a bicycle safely and more effectively.
 The education program offers bike commuting workshops to employers and other groups that wish to foster bicycle commuting to work, errands, and play.

 Maps and newsletters

 The organization publishes two East Bay Bicycle Transportation Maps, one covering areas "East of the Hills" and another covering areas "West of the Hills," which planners and activists have used as templates for municipal bike plans in the East Bay.

 Members are kept informed of advocacy issues with quarterly issues of "rideOn," the coalition newsletter, each year.

 Member meetings

-The coalition holds General Membership Meetings at a variety of public venues in both counties to engage the energy and talents of its grassroots base.
+The coalition holds General Membership Meetings at a variety of public venues in both counties.